Observations of recent and ancient tracks

 However, archaeologists or paleontologists, have discovered ancient fossilized tracks.

-One such set of tracks are described in the National Geographic article: Incredible details of 10,000-year-old trek revealed in fossil footprints.
 The prints are inferred to be a prehistoric traveler who was carrying a child across a muddy landscape and returned a few hours later empty-handed.

-Below are a set of three diagrams of even older animal tracks:
+Linked below are a set of three diagrams of even older animal tracks:

 View 1